sjednac/sbt-ecr/README.md

     VERSION_TAG=myfeature sbt ecr:push

+## Tag immutability

+By default, when the `createRepository` task is executed, the new repository will have **Tag immutability** disabled.
+You can control this behavior using the following setting:

+    imageTagsMutable in Ecr := false

 ## Cross account publishing

 By default, when the `login` task is executed, authentication will target the **registry id** and **repository domain** of the AWS account belonging to the role used.